blitberry-x/academy/blockchain/section-2.md

 #### Overview of popular cryptocurrencies

 This lesson provides an overview of popular cryptocurrencies like Bitcoin, Ethereum, and Solana.
 It explores their functionalities and their roles in the blockchain ecosystem.
+### Lesson 2.1: Overview of Popular Cryptocurrencies

+Cryptocurrencies have gained significant attention and adoption in recent years.
+In this lesson, we will explore some of the most popular cryptocurrencies and understand their functionalities and roles within the blockchain ecosystem.

+#### Bitcoin

+Bitcoin is the first and most well-known cryptocurrency.
+It was created by an anonymous person or group of people using the pseudonym Satoshi Nakamoto.
+Bitcoin operates on a decentralized network called the Bitcoin blockchain, which allows users to send and receive digital currency without the need for intermediaries like banks.
+Bitcoin is often seen as a store of value and a medium of exchange, with its underlying technology, blockchain, providing transparency and security.

+#### Ethereum

+Ethereum is a blockchain platform that introduced the concept of smart contracts.
+It enables developers to build decentralized applications (DApps) and execute programmable transactions without the need for intermediaries.
+Ethereum has its native cryptocurrency called Ether (ETH), which serves as fuel for executing transactions and running smart contracts on the Ethereum network.
+Ethereum's ability to support smart contracts has paved the way for the development of various decentralized finance (DeFi) applications, non-fungible tokens (NFTs), and other innovative use cases.

+#### Solana

+Solana is a high-performance blockchain platform designed for decentralized applications and crypto-native projects.
+It aims to provide fast and scalable solutions by utilizing a combination of innovative technologies, including proof of history (PoH) and proof of stake (PoS) consensus mechanisms.
+Solana's native cryptocurrency is called SOL, which is used for transactions and participating in the network's consensus process.
+Solana has gained popularity for its ability to handle a high volume of transactions quickly and at low fees, making it suitable for applications requiring high throughput.

+#### Roles in the Blockchain Ecosystem

+Each cryptocurrency plays a unique role within the blockchain ecosystem.
+Bitcoin, as the pioneer, has established itself as a digital store of value and a decentralized alternative to traditional fiat currencies.
+Ethereum, with its smart contract capabilities, has revolutionized the development of decentralized applications and enabled the creation of new digital assets and financial instruments.
+Solana, as a high-performance blockchain, offers scalability and fast transaction processing, making it attractive for various applications requiring speed and efficiency.

+Understanding the functionalities and roles of these popular cryptocurrencies provides a solid foundation for further exploration of blockchain technology and its applications.

 #### How cryptocurrencies function on a lower level